ghiscoding/angular-validation/readme.md

 * [1.3.18](https://github.com/ghiscoding/angular-validation/commit/d4b55741b9635cd5654f44c58c146f4d86b2e512) `2015-04-19` Fixed issue #20 - Error messages shown on submit are non-understandable, this was fixed using $translate promises instead of $translate.instant().
 Fixed a few error display on the validationSummary() and checkFormValidity().
 Also merged #27 to add Russian
 * [1.3.19](https://github.com/ghiscoding/angular-validation/commit/2c1e5d62e434da24c122a5b575b5434e988ff254) `2015-04-20` Fixed issue #28 - unbind all 'blur' in cancelValidation() might affect other modules
 * [1.3.20](https://github.com/ghiscoding/angular-validation/commit/b1a609573d8059482813ec4131b6b8cb682318cd) `2015-04-21` Fixed issue #26 - validation of forms inside ng-repeat (added sample `dynamicFormView` in `more-examples` folder).
 And again issue #28 - unbind all 'blur' in cancelValidation() might affect other modules.
-* [1.3.21]() `2015-04-29` Moved the Alternate Text inside the $translate promise as well which removes possible delay of non-translated text appearing as alternate text (this will not affect regular text, or already translated text).
+* [1.3.21](https://github.com/ghiscoding/angular-validation/commit/4972810eabe66dc0ac24626113982af488c7d3a0) `2015-04-29` Moved the Alternate Text inside the $translate promise as well which removes possible delay of non-translated text appearing as alternate text (this will not affect regular text, or already translated text).
 Also cleanup code and made my Gulp task even more automated.
+* [1.3.22]() `2015-05-03` Added new element attribute of `friendly-name` which is used ONLY in the ValidationSummary, this friendly name is to give a better element name display, which also support translation, inside the ValidationSummary instead of just "input1" (see ValidationSummary for more details).